-For orders without stock items (i.e. orders of only services or non-inventory items), see Service Purchases.
+For orders without stock items (i.e. orders of only services), see Service Purchases.

 For purchase orders that will be received/invoiced as multiple partial orders, see Advanced Purchases.

 NOTE: DEAR does not currently support checking/enforcing uniqueness of serial numbers, and it is possible to enter duplicate serial numbers into the system.
 Please be aware of this when carrying out purchase operations.
 This is an active feature request on our forum.
 You can make and vote for feature requests on our forum, requests are reviewed based on popularity and importance for inclusion in future development releases.

 - Set up Accounts (required)